tillpaid/jira-work-log-sender/README.md

   excludedNumbers:                      # List of Jira issue IDs excluded from time modification.
     - "ISSUE-456"

+targetTime: 480                         # Target time in minutes you want to log on daily bases.
+This param will be used in modification and highlighting.

 pathToInputFile: "Icloud/Documents/IA-writer/2.
 My day.md"
                                         # Relative path to your daily Markdown work log file.
                                         # A relative path from your home directory.